 8. Discover Art Among Nature at Long Beach Museum of Art

-Enjoy educational programs and unique installations like Patrick Dougherty’s twisty willow branch creations and rotating exhibits by local artists and high school students at this Long Beach museum.
+Enjoy educational programs, unique installations like Patrick Dougherty’s twisty willow branch creations, and rotating exhibits by local artists and high school students at this Long Beach museum.

-Claire’s Restaurant at Long Beach Museum of Art is an excellent choice to relax after perusing paintings and educational displays.
+Claire’s Restaurant at Long Beach Museum of Art is a relaxing choice after perusing paintings and educational displays.
 You could also visit nearby Alamitos Beach or Bluff Park for Pacific Ocean views.
 Check out the 1900s-era houses along Bluff Park.

 9. Explore a World of Weird at the Dark Art Emporium

-Located in downtown Long Beach, the Dark Art Emporium features a twisted and eclectic collection of fine art and diverse objects.
+The Dark Art Emporium features a twisted and eclectic collection of fine art and diverse objects in downtown Long Beach.
 Think creepy dolls, human skulls, interesting taxidermy, and other oddities.
 Rest assured that all exhibits in this spooky gallery are ethically sourced!

-It’s located within the 4th Horseman Craft Beer and Wine Bar, which itself 21+ only.
+It’s located within the 4th Horseman Craft Beer and Wine Bar, which is 21+ only.
 However, junior visitors need not despair, as there’s a separate museum entrance for visitors under 21.

 10. Channel Your Inner Child at Knott’s Berry Farm

-Interestingly enough, it started as an actual berry farm in the 1920s.
 It eventually added restaurants, rides, and a widely popular ghost town.
-And, yes, they still serve Mrs. Knott’s fried chicken, cooked to the original 100-year-old recipe!.
+And, yes, they still serve Mrs. Knott’s fried chicken, cooked to the original 100-year-old recipe!